 The intersection of Main Street and U.S. Highway 212 is an example of a location where sidewalk curb extensions could be considered as an additional safety feature.
-This chapter section explains what sidewalk extensions are, along with their benefits and drawbacks.

-Many communities use curb extensions (also called bump-outs or bulb-outs) as a pedestrian safety measure at key intersections.
-A curb extension is an extension of the sidewalk into the roadway that reduces the roadway's crossing distance for pedestrians, while minimizing their exposure to vehicular traffic.
+Many communities incorporate curb extensions (also called bump-outs or bulbouts) as a pedestrian safety measure at key intersections.
+A curb extension is an extension of the sidewalk into the roadway that reduces the roadway's crossing distance for pedestrians, minimizing their exposure to vehicular traffic.
 The primary benefits of curb extensions are: